MichalRedm/DM-project2/README.md

 $ git clone https://github.com/MichalRedm/DM-project2.git
 ```

-Then, you need to install all the Python dependencies:
+Then, you need to install all the Python dependencies.
+It is recommended to use [Python virtual environment](https://docs.python.org/3/library/venv.html) and install the necessary packages on it instead of installing them globally.

 ```
 $ pip install -r requirements.txt